Cocurricular activities are an essential part of a child's success in achieving their best

 Italian club gives an opportunity for children to learn Italian.
 The emphasis is on conversational Italian, learning vocabulary and common phrases used in restaurants, on holiday, whilst shopping etc.

-Computer coding is run after school by an external provider Invent the World, who offer computer courses for children from Years 3 to 6 based around programming, engineering, robotics and game design.
+Computer coding is run after school by an external provider Invent the World, who offer computer courses for children from Years 3 - 6 based around programming, engineering, robotics and game design.

 Communication and Drama Club